shivannis/xandr-docs-public/xandr-docs/articles/curate/create-and-activate-a-plan.md

 From the **Plan** menu, you can create a plan that lets you experiment with deal line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan.

 This page provides instructions on creating and activating a plan for your curated deal.
-To create a plan, log into your account on our Xandr Curate platform.
+To create a plan, log into your account on our Microsoft Advertising Curate platform.

 > [!NOTE]
 > To achieve accurate forecasting results, Planner needs to be able to match a minimum number of impressions or users to the plan's targeting criteria.
 If the plan yields too small a number of impression or user matches, Planner displays an error rather than attempting to provide forecasting data.